Lobelia Lobelia cardinalis

 - Leaf Description:

-- The Cardinal flower has finely-toothed, lance-shaped, dark green leaves (to 4" long).
+- Finely-toothed, lance-shaped, pointed on both ends, shiny dark green leaves (to 4" long).
 The leaves form on branched, alternate-leaved stalks rising typically to a height of 2-3' (infrequently to 4')

 -